chef/chef-web-docs/chef_master/source/install_server_pre.rst

 Hostnames
 -----------------------------------------------------
 The hostname for the Chef server may be specified using a FQDN or an IP address.
-This hostname must be resolvable.
+This hostname must be resolvable, be 64 characters or less, and be lowercase.
 For example, a Chef server running in a production environment with a resolvable FQDN hostname can be added the DNS system.
 But when deploying Chef server into a testing environment, adding the hostname to the ``/etc/hosts`` file is enough to ensure that hostname is resolvable.

 * **FQDN Hostnames** When the hostname for the Chef server is a FQDN be sure to include the domain suffix.
 For example, something like ``mychefserver.example.com`` (and not something like ``mychefserver``).
 * **IP Address Hostnames** When the Chef server is run in IPv6 mode, a hostname specified using an IP address must also be bracketed (``[ ]``) or the Chef server will not be able to recognize it as an IPv6 address.
 For example: